 This is one of my favorites and the one I’ve used the longest.
 Acorns are little seeds planted by you, the learning investor, as you start your journey towards growing a live oak of financial freedom.
 Recently, I wrote about apps that promote positive savings habits, and I almost included this fine example in that article.

 However, Acorns is more than a savings app.
-Each time you spend money, the app will automatically tally the leftover change of your purchase (round-ups) and save it in a nursery.
+Each time you spend money, the app will automatically tally the leftover change from your purchase (round-ups) and save it in a nursery.
 Once the $5 automatic investment threshold is reached, Acorns will withdraw that amount from your checking account and deposit the funds in your very own brokerage account.
 That money will automatically be invested in Exchange Traded Funds that match your preferred portfolio style.
 Acorns can be considered a Robo-Advisor, but for those who’ve never set foot in the investment realm, it’s a great place to start.

 Read More: Acorns App Review